pommicket/ted/README.md

 No matter what you should include a built-in theme (even if you replace every single color), because more colors may be added to ted in the future, and you will want them to be set to something reasonable.

+## Keyboard macros

+To record a macro, press Ctrl+F1/2/3/etc. While recording a macro, you won't be able to click or drag (this is to make sure your macro works consistently).
+Then press Ctrl+F*n* again to stop recording.
+You can execute the macro with Shift+F*n*.

+Currently macros are always lost when ted is closed.
+The ability to save macros will probably be added eventually.

 ### IDE-like features